Shipbuilding: China

 After 1477, the Ming government reversed its open maritime policies, enacting a series of isolationist policies in response to piracy.
 The policies, called Haijin (sea ban), lasted until the end of the Ming dynasty in 1644.
 During this period, Chinese navigation technology did not make any progress and even declined in some aspect.

 Indian Ocean

 In the Islamic world, shipbuilding thrived at Basra and Alexandria.
 The dhow, felucca, baghlah, and the sambuk became symbols of successful maritime trade around the Indian Ocean from the ports of East Africa to Southeast Asia and the ports of Sindh and Hind (India) during the Abbasid period.

 Early modern

 Bengal

 Mughal Empire had a large shipbuilding industry, which was largely centred in the Bengal Subah.
 Economic historian Indrajit Ray estimates shipbuilding output of Bengal during the sixteenth and seventeenth centuries at 223,250 tons annually, compared with 23,061 tons produced in nineteen colonies in North America from 1769 to 1771.
 He also assesses ship repairing as very advanced in Bengal.

-Shipbuilding in Bengal was advanced compared to European shipbuilding at the time, with Bengal selling ships to European firms.
-An important innovation in shipbuilding was the introduction of a flushed deck design in Bengal rice ships, resulting in hulls that were stronger and less prone to leak than the structurally weak hulls of traditional European ships built with a stepped deck design.
-The British East India Company later duplicated the flushed deck and hull designs of Bengal rice ships in the 1760s, leading to significant improvements in seaworthiness and navigation for European ships during the Industrial Revolution.